cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 where $$H^l$$ represents the $$l^{th}$$ hidden layer , $$\hat{A} = A + I
 $$ with $$A$$ as the adjacency matrix, and $$\hat{D} = D + I
 $$ with $$D$$ as the diagonal node degree matrix.
 The identity matrices are added to include the origin node's features, acting as an effective self-loop.
-At each layer of depth, the feature dimensions are reduced by the weights, and include normalzied contributions from neighboring nodes.
+At each layer of depth, the feature dimensions are reduced by the weights $$\gamma \times \gamma^{'}$$ dimensions, and normalzied contributions from neighboring nodes are included.

-The ClusterGCN simplifies the GCN in that it limits the neighborhood expansion which can save a great deal of memory (see [the paper](https://arxiv.org/abs/1905.07953)) and below image for clarification.
+The ClusterGCN simplifies the GCN in that it limits the neighborhood expansion which can save a great deal of memory, see [the paper](https://arxiv.org/abs/1905.07953) and below image for clarification.
 The left is an example of normal GCN neighborhood expansion, while the right limits the contributions to a local cluster.

 ![](/assets/clustergcn.jpg)

 Finally, the class imbalance can be adressed most simply by tinkering with weighted binary cross-entropy.
-I did not go the route of over/undersampling because doing so is slightly more complicated when it comes to graph data.
-Plus, it is easier to iterate with the cross entropy weight that resampling subgraph clusters.
-For good measure I also intialized the ouput layer bias to $$log(pos/neg)$$ to reflect the scarcity of 1 classes.
+I did not go the route of over/undersampling because it is slightly more complicated when it comes to graph data.
+Plus, it is easier to iterate with the cross entropy weight than resampling subgraph clusters.
+For good measure I also intialized the ouput layer bias to $$log(pos/neg)$$ to reflect the scarcity of `1` classes.

 ## Results